Policy Number: 114

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston (“university”) is committed to exercising due diligence to prevent and detect unethical behavior and/or violations of applicable laws, regulations and policies by its employees, residents, independent contractors, contractors and vendors which would require exclusion from participation in federal and state health care programs.
+The University of Texas Health Science Center at Houston (“university”) is committed to exercising due diligence to prevent and detect unethical behavior and/or violations of applicable laws, regulations and policies by its employees, residents and vendors (including independent contractors and contractors) which would require exclusion from participation in federal and state health care programs.
 The university is further committed to exercising due care to avoid delegating substantial discretionary authority to an individual or other entity known to have a propensity to engage in unlawful or unethical activities.

-The university makes a reasonable inquiry into the status of post-offer applicants for employment, applicants for university residency programs*, employees, residents** currently enrolled in university residency programs, independent contractors, and vendors and contractors as described in the Exclusion Check Guidelines.
-These checks will be conducted prior to the start of employment for post-offer applicants, prior to acceptance of applicants for residency programs, prior to the issuance of a vendor code for an independent contractor, prior to the set-up of a vendor or contractor in the university’s financial system, within seven days before the execution of a contract with a vendor or contractor; on a quarterly basis for all employees and residents; on a quarterly basis for a random sample of independent contractors; on a monthly basis for vendors and contractors; and prior to the issuance of a purchase order of $20,000 or above by the responsible parties.
+The university makes a reasonable inquiry into the status of post-offer applicants for employment, applicants for university residency programs*, employees, residents** currently enrolled in university residency programs, and vendors as described in the Exclusion Check Guidelines.
+These checks will be conducted prior to the start of employment for post-offer applicants, prior to acceptance of applicants for residency programs, prior to the issuance of a vendor code for a vendor, prior to the set-up of a vendor in the university’s financial system and before the execution of a contract with a vendor or contractor.
+Checks will also be conducted on a quarterly basis for all employees and residents; on a monthly basis for vendors; and prior to the issuance of a purchase order of $25,000 or more by the responsible parties.
 The responsible parties include Human Resources (“HR”), the School of Dentistry's Office of Student Affairs (“SDOSA”), the Office of Graduate Medical Education (“OGME”), the Financial Administrative Support Team (“FAST”), and Procurement Services.
-The Office Institutional Compliance (“OIC”) will have responsibility for confirming any potential matches and coordinating with the affected departments to ensure adherence to the guidelines.
+The Office of Institutional Compliance (“OIC”) will have responsibility for confirming any potential matches and coordinating with the affected departments to ensure adherence to the guidelines.

 Failure to adhere to this policy by university personnel could result in disciplinary action, up to and including termination or dismissal.